Sign up for the East Coast Trip Today!

 Remember, democracy never lasts long.
 It soon wastes, exhausts, and murders itself.
 There never was a democracy yet that did not commit suicide. - John Adams

 A democracy is a volcano which conceals the fiery materials of its own destruction.
 These will produce an eruption and carry desolation in their way.
 The known propensity of a democracy is to licentiousness [excessive license] which the ambitious call, and ignorant believe to be liberty. - Fisher Ames, Author of the House Language for the First Amendment

 We have seen the tumult of democracy terminate . . . as [it has] everywhere terminated, in despotism. . . .
 Democracy! savage and wild.
 Thou who wouldst bring down the virtuous and wise to thy level of folly and guilt. - Gouverneur Morris, Signer and Penman of the Constitution

 [T]he experience of all former ages had shown that of all human governments, democracy was the most unstable, fluctuating and short-lived. - John Quincy Adams

 A simple democracy . . . is one of the greatest of evils. - Benjamin Rush, Signer of the Declaration

 In democracy . . . there are commonly tumults and disorders. . . .
 Therefore a pure democracy is generally a very bad government.
 It is often the most tyrannical government on earth. - Noah Webster

-Pure democracy cannot subsist long nor be carried far into the departments of state, it is very subject to caprice and the madness of popular rage. - John Witherspoon, Signer of the Declaration
+Pure democracy cannot subsist long nor be carried far into the departments of state, it is very subject to caprice and the madness of popular rage. - John Witherspoon, Signer of the Declaration of Independence

 It may generally be remarked that the more a government resembles a pure democracy the more they abound with disorder and confusion. - Zephaniah Swift, Author of America's First Legal Text